-Before January 1 2019, GTINs can be reused—within certain parameters—after a product has been removed from the physical supply chain.
+Before January 1 2019, GTINs could be reused—within certain parameters—after a product had been removed from the physical supply chain.

-However, the standard will be updated so that as of January 1, 2019, the GS1 General Specifications will not allow GTIN reuse for any sector.
+However, the standard was updated so that as of January 1, 2019, the GS1 General Specifications no longer allow GTIN reuse for any sector.

 Through system validations and other data excellence checks, GS1 Canada solutions may detect when a GTIN has been applied to more than one product and prevent that GTIN from being used within our solutions.